 Replace vehicle 8932, a 2013 25YD Rear Loader Refuse Truck, as it has exceeded the replacement criteria of 15.
-Current score: 19.18.

 Replace vehicle 8928, a 2014 Side Loader Refuse Truck, as it has exceeded the replacement criteria of 15.
-Current score: 16.56.

 This will be for the purchase of recycling carts, trash carts and roll-off containers needed to maintain receptacles used in the daily activities of providing services.